jessedrelick/agens/README.md

 > It’s often beneficial to be more descriptive at granular levels, such as the `objective` of `Agens.Job.Step` or the `instructions` for `Agens.Tool`, while taking a more minimal approach with higher-level fields, such as the `description` of `Agens.Job.Config` or the `prompt` of `Agens.Agent.Config`.

 ## Name
 The name Agens comes from the Latin word for 'Agents' or 'Actors.'
 It also draws from **intellectus agens**, a term in medieval philosophy meaning ['active intellect'](https://en.wikipedia.org/wiki/Active_intellect), which describes the mind’s ability to actively process and abstract information.
-This reflects the library’s goal: to create intelligent, autonomous agents that manage workflows within the Elixir ecosystem.
+This reflects the goal of the Agens project: to create intelligent, autonomous agents that manage workflows within the Elixir ecosystem.

 ## License
 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for more details.